KonuTech/timezonedb-postgresql/README.md

-Computing current time of a time zone using PostgreSQL as backend
+Computing current time of a time zone using remote PostgreSQL db as backend

 * Python 3.9
 * local pgAdmin